-7 Post-Award Repayment
+9.1 Post-Award Repayment

 Neb.
 Rev. Stat. § 86-1304 requires a grant recipient to repay the grant in certain situations.
 First, if a grant recipient fails to complete the project by the agreed upon or extended deadline (if requested and granted), the recipient shall repay the grant as provided in Neb.
 Rev. Stat. § 86-1304 (2)(b).
 If no extension is permitted, 10% of the grant shall be repaid for each month that the project is not complete after the eighteen-month period, up to 100% of the grant.
-If an extension is permitted, 20% of the grant shall be repaid for each month that the project is not complete after the 24-month period up to 100% of the grant.
+If an extension is permitted, 20% of the grant shall be repaid for each month that the project is not complete after the repaid for each month that the project after the 24-month period up to 100% of the grant.
 Additionally, pursuant to Neb.
 Rev. Stat. § 86-1304(3)(b), if the broadband network does not provider services at the speeds required, the grant recipient shall be allowed a reasonable time to address the speed deficiencies and conduct a second set of speed tests.
 If the network does not provide service at the speeds required pursuant to the second set of speed tests, the grant recipient shall repay the grant.

-In instances where a grant recipient is required to repay grant award funds as required by the Act, the Commission will issue a Notice and Demand for Payment to the grant recipient.
-The grant recipient would then be provided an opportunity to respond to the Notice, and, if contested, would be afforded a hearing on the matter subject to the Commission's Rules of Procedure for contested case proceedings.
+In instances where a grant recipient is required to repay grant award funds based upon inadequate speed testing, the Commission will issue a Notice and Demand for Payment to the grant recipient.
+The grant recipient would then be provided an opportunity to respond to the Notice, and, if requested, would be afforded a hearing on the matter.